King's College London: Faculty of Natural, Mathematical & Engineering Sciences

-Florence Nightingale Faculty of Nursing and Midwifery
+Florence Nightingale Faculty of Nursing, Midwifery and Palliative Care

-The Florence Nightingale Faculty of Nursing and Midwifery is a school for nurses and midwives.
-It also carries out nursing research and provides continuing professional development and postgraduate programmes.
-Formerly known as the Nightingale Training School and Home for Nurses, the faculty was established by Florence Nightingale in 1860, and is the first nursing school in the world to be continuously connected to a fully serving hospital and medical school.
+The Florence Nightingale Faculty of Nursing, Midwifery and Palliative Care is a school for nurses and midwives.
+It also conducts nursing research and provides continuing professional development and postgraduate programmes.
+Formerly known as the Nightingale Training School and Home for Nurses, the faculty was established by Florence Nightingale in 1860, and was the first nursing school in the world to be continuously connected to a fully serving hospital and medical school.

-The Nightingale Training School was amalgamated in 1996 with the Olive Haydon School of Midwifery and the Thomas Guy and Lewisham School of Nursing, and all staff and students were integrated at King's by 1996.

-Faculty of Social Science and Public Policy

-The Faculty of Social Science and Public Policy was established in 2001, and is one of the largest university centres focusing on policy-oriented research in the UK.
-Following a restructuring in 2016, it is split into four schools: